 All administrative and infrastructure information technology (IT) projects of the Judicial Council or the courts with total costs estimated at more than \$5 million are subject to review and recommendations of the California Technology Agency, as specified in GC 68511.9 (PCC 19204(a)).

 8.5 EXECUTION OF CONTRACTS

 A. Authority

-Contracts may not be executed by persons without authority to do so according to established levels of authority in each JBE's Local Contracting Manual.
+Contracts may not be executed by persons without authority to do so according to established levels of authority.

 B. Process